blackjack2015/NV-DVFS-Benchmark/README.md

 By default, we provide the executable files of those GPU applications that occurs in our paper, and they are compiled under CUDA 10.0.
 One can also add their own applications and revise the kernel-setting file accordingly.

-After the benchmarks are finished, one should find the logs stored in the folder /logs/(your benchmark-setting file name)-(your kernel-setting file name)
+After the benchmarks are finished, one should find the logs stored in the folder /logs/(your benchmark-setting file)-(your kernel-setting file)

 ### Data Extraction
 Use the following command to extract the performance counters and the average kernel execution time from the logs (The file name arguments have no suffix.)